pittcsc/PittAPI/docs/api-reference/COURSE-API.md

   - `subject`: Subject Code | Example: `'CS'`

 #### **Returns**:
-Returns a `Subject` object containing the information of all courses underneath that subject.
+Returns a `Subject` object containing the information of all courses underneath that subject. | Note: Some subject details will be retrieved as None; these can be obtained through a call to `get_course_details`
 #### **Example**:

 ###### **Sample Usage**: